You can add videos to:

 If a video takes a while to load, it probably needs that extra time to buffer.
 Many longer or HD videos require additional time to load, especially if you factor in your internet connection.

 Clicking "Play" on a video starts the buffering process.
 If you pause the video and wait for content to load in the background, you should be able to build up the buffer and play the video with fewer issues.

 Related YouTube videos are playing after mine

-YouTube displays related videos after a video finishes playing.
-This is a YouTube feature and isn't controlled by Squarespace.
-You can disable this by modifying the share URL or using an embed code and disabling the option in the video's Embed settings.
+YouTube automatically displays related videos after a video finishes playing.
+This is a YouTube feature that isn't controlled by Squarespace and can't be disabled.

 Vimeo videos aren't playing in HD

 To display HD Vimeo videos, use the embed code to add the video, rather than the video’s URL.
 Uploading 1080p HD videos to Vimeo requires their Plus or PRO membership plan.

 Buttons and controls aren’t showing on Vimeo videos